thanasio/connect/docs/deploy.rst

-The uWSGI process (and also Celery -- see below) is managed by supervisor, a python process controller that gives a convenient way to keep the server process alive by restarting it if it crashes for some reason.
+The uWSGI process (and also Celery -- see below) is managed by supervisor, a python process controller that gives a convenient way to keep the server process alive by restarting it automatically if it crashes for some reason.

 Supervisor also gives a way to start/restart the uWSGI process from